 Even if our research and development yields technologically feasible applications, we may not successfully develop commercial products, and even if we do, we may not do so on a timely basis.
 If our research efforts are successful on the technology side, it could take at least several years before this technology will be commercially viable.
 During this period, superior competitive technologies may be introduced or customer needs may change, which will diminish or extinguish the commercial uses for our applications.
 Because nanotechnology is an emerging field, the degree to which potential consumers will adopt nanotechnology-enabled products is uncertain.
-We cannot predict when significant commercial market acceptance for nanotechnology-enabled products will develop, if at all, and we cannot reliably estimate the projected size of any such potential market.
-If markets fail to accept nanotechnology-enabled products, we may not be able to generate revenues from the commercial application of our technologies.
+We cannot predict when significant commercial market acceptance for nanotechnology-enabled products, we may not be able to generate revenues from the commercial application of our technologies.
 Our revenue growth and achievement of profitability will depend substantially on our ability to introduce new technological applications to manufacturers for products accepted by customers.
 If we are unable to cost-effectively achieve acceptance of our technology among original equipment manufacturers and customers, or if the associated products do not achieve wide market acceptance, our business will be materially and adversely affected.